Five Suggestions for What to Do with a Tax Refund and What to Avoid

 Read Time: 4 Min

-Are you wondering what to do with your tax refund?
-Learn some options with Huntington Bank to help get the most out of your tax refund this year.
+Wondering what to do with your tax refund?
+Browse ideas of what you could do—and potentially avoid—to get the most out of your tax refund this year.

 Expecting a tax refund this year?
-No matter the amount, it can be a struggle to figure out what to do with your refund.
-Deciding on the best use for your tax refund depends on your financial situation and your future goals.
-At Huntington, we have tips and digital tools to help you make a good decision for saving, investing, or spending your tax refund.
+No matter the amount, it can be a struggle to figure out what to do with your tax refund.
+Deciding on the best use for your refund depends on your financial situation and your future goals.
+At Huntington, we have tips and digital tools to help you make a decision that works best for you—whether that means saving, investing, or spending your tax refund.
 What should you do with your tax refund?
-Here’s a few tips:
+Here are a few tips:

 2. Make a Payment on Your Debt

-Whether it’s a car accident, job loss, or unexpected medical bill, financial emergencies can happen to anyone at any time.
-Unanticipated expenses can drastically cut into your budget and can affect your ability to keep up with monthly bills.
-Building and maintaining an emergency fund is one way to be better prepared when it comes to unexpected costs and disruptions to your budget.
-Huntington is here to help, with digital tools, emergency savings tips, and financial calculators.
+Whether it’s a car accident, job loss, or unexpected medical bills, financial emergencies can happen to anyone at any time.
+Unanticipated expenses can drastically cut into your budget and affect your ability to keep up with monthly bills, potentially forcing you to seek short-term loans with higher interest rates or carry a credit card balance.
+By building and maintaining an emergency fund, you’ll have a cushion to help you stay afloat if an emergency arises.

 Learn More

 It’s never too early to plan for your retirement.
-Whether you have an employer-provided 401(k) plan, an individual retirement account (IRA), or both, contributing your tax refund in part or in full to a retirement fund can help boost your overall savings.
+Whether you have an employer-provided 401(k) plan, an individual retirement account (IRA), or both, contributing your tax refund in part or in full to a retirement fund can help boost your overall savings and help support your long-term financial goals.
+If you feel comfortable with your emergency fund savings and debt payments, consider using your tax refund to invest in your retirement—your future-self will likely thank you.
+Plus, there are a variety of retirement calculators that can help you understand the right contributions for your financial situation.

 A side hustle is an entrepreneurial hobby or extracurricular occupation that helps support your overall financial goals.
 Enjoy working on cars for a little extra cash?
 Your tax refund could help you pay for parts and other necessary tools.
 If knitting, embroidery, or crafting is more your style, some cash from your refund could help you afford more supplies and support an online store.